 At what age should children have the nasal spray flu vaccine?

-In the autumn/winter of 2017–18, the vaccine will be available free on the NHS for eligible children, including:
+The vaccine is available free on the NHS for eligible children, including:

 - children aged 2 to 17 with long-term health conditions